Alexey V. Krasnoslobodtsev, PhD

 Ph.D., New Mexico State University, Las Cruces, NM

-Dr. Krasnoslobodtsev joined the Department of Physics at UNO in August of 2014 where he is currently an Associate Professor.
-Dr. Krasnoslobodtsev teaches General Physics and specialized courses of Biomedical Physics concentration.
+Dr. Krasnoslobodtsev joined the Department of Physics at UNO in August 2014, where he is currently a Professor.
+Dr. Krasnoslobodtsev teaches General Physics and specialized courses in the Biomedical Physics concentration.
 Dr. Krasnoslobodtsev's passion is doing research in the field of single-molecule biophysics.
-He improves and utilizes single-molecule biophysical techniques to primarily answer fundamental questions related to the malfunctioning of DNA-protein and protein-protein systems.
-Dr. Krasnoslobodtsev's laboratory currently has a Tethered Particle Motion setup, Single-molecule Fluorescence, Total Internal Reflection Fluorescence, and Raman spectrometer used to study the effects of Enhanced Raman Scattering and utilize these effects for biomedical applications.
+He improves and utilizes single-molecule biophysical techniques to primarily answer fundamental questions related to DNA-protein and protein-protein systems malfunctioning.
+Dr. Krasnoslobodtsev's laboratory currently has a Tethered Particle Motion setup, Single-molecule Fluorescence, Total Internal Reflection Fluorescence, Atomic Force Microscopes (AFM-workshop and Bruker Naoscope V), and a Raman spectrometer used to study the effects of Enhanced Raman Scattering and utilize these effects for biomedical applications.

 Teaching